whalelahw/Covid-Empathy/README.md

 	--IP_model_path output/sample_IP.pth \
 	--EX_model_path output/sample_EX.pth
 ```
+This will save the prediction in a output file, you can further use [eval.py](eval.py) to get metrics like accuracy and F1.

 ### 5. Unsupervised Domain Adaptation
 As we mentioned in the paper, we do unsupervised domain adaptation by mask language modeling on unsupervised data:
 ```
 $ python3 src/uda.py
 ```
 It will automaticly save the checkpoints, which can be used in step 3.
-All hyperparameters are specified in src/uda.py.
+All hyperparameters are specified in [src/uda.py](src/uda.py).

-## Collected Data
+## Collected Data and Annotation

-We provide one month of collected data in data/input_21_03.csv, the output of the empathy detector is data/output_21_03.csv.
+We provide one month of collected data in [data/input_21_03.csv](data/input_21_03.csv), the output of the empathy detector is [data/output_21_03.csv](data/output_21_03.csv).

+We also provide the 450 annotated collected examples in [data/OurAnnotations.csv](data/OurAnnotations.csv).

 ## Training Arguments